jnozzi/cocoadev.com/markdown/ReadAFilePieceByPiece.md

 ----

-Read the documentation for     -General/[NSFileHandle readDataOfLength:].
-It returns an empty General/NSData object on end-of-file.
+Read the documentation for     -[NSFileHandle readDataOfLength:].
+It returns an empty NSData object on end-of-file.
 You can replace the entire division, counter, for-loop type construct with this:

-General/NSAutoReleasePool *arp = General/[[NSAutoReleasePool alloc] init];
+NSAutoReleasePool *arp = [[NSAutoReleasePool alloc] init];
-General/NSData *chunk = [myFileHandle readDataOfLength:DATA_READ_SIZE]; // Please, NEVER hardcode constants like this!
-while([chunk length] > 0)
+NSData *chunk = [myFileHandle readDataOfLength:DATA_READ_SIZE]; // Please, NEVER hardcode constants like this! while([chunk length] > 0)
 {
     // Do MD5 stuff here...

     [arp release];
-    arp = General/[[NSAutoReleasePool alloc] init];
+    arp = [[NSAutoReleasePool alloc] init];
     chunk = [myFileHandle readDataOfLength:DATA_READ_SIZE];
 }
 [arp release];